Is Drug and Alcohol Addiction a Disease?

 Drug and alcohol addiction is a multifaceted concern that affects individuals from different walks of life.
 Continuous use of addictive substances like alcohol, drugs, nicotine, etc., alters the functioning of the brain.
 Hence, several medical associations consider addictions a severe brain disease.

-The Forge Recovery Center is the Drug and Alcohol Rehab You Are Looking For!
+The Forge Recovery Center Is the Drug and Alcohol Rehab You Are Looking For!

 Opt for a comprehensive drug and alcohol addiction treatment program at The Forge Recovery Center.
 We provide dual diagnosis treatment programs, MAT therapy, EMDR therapy (eye movement desensitization and reprocessing therapy), etc.